 The hospital universe is defined as all hospitals located in the U.S. that are open during any part of the calendar year and designated as community hospitals in the American Hospital Association (AHA) Annual Survey Database.
 The AHA defines community hospitals as follows: "All nonfederal short-term general and other specialty hospitals, excluding hospital units of institutions."
 Consequently, Veterans Hospitals and other Federal facilities (Department of Defense and Indian Health Service) are excluded.
-Beginning with the 1998 NIS, we excluded short-term rehabilitation hospitals from the universe because the type of care provided and the characteristics of the discharges from these facilities were markedly different from other short-term hospitals.
+Beginning with the 1998 NIS, we excluded short-term rehabilitation hospitals from the universe because the type of care provided and the characteristics of the discharges from these facilities were markedly different from other shortterm hospitals.
 Figure 1 displays the number of universe hospitals for each year based on the AHA Annual Survey.
 Between the years 1988-2001, a steady decline in the number of hospitals is evident.
-However, beginning in 2002, the number of universe hospitals has stabilized.
+However, in 2002 the trend reversed; the number of universe hospitals began to increase, with a pronounced increase observed in 2005.

-Figure 1: Hospital Universe, by Year1
+Figure 1: Hospital Universe, by Year